The $s^\pm$-Wave Superconductivity in the Pressurized La$_4$Ni$_3$O$_{10}$

+Adopting the same multi-orbital Hubbard model as described in Eq.~\ref{model}, our RPA calculations reveal that, despite vanishing of the $\gamma$-pocket, the maximum of the spin susceptibility still locates at the ``virtual'' nesting vector $\mathbf{Q}_1\approx(\pi,\pi)$ which connects the $M$-point and the boundary of the $\alpha_1$-pocket.
+This is due to two reasons: Firstly, the local band top at the $M$-point is very near the Fermi level; secondly, this band top is very flat leading to large DOS.
+Consequently, similarly with the case for $\delta=-0.1$ shown in Fig.~\ref{dop}(e), the strong spin fluctuation with momentum $\mathbf{Q}_1$ mediates the $s^\pm$-wave pairing pattern shown in Fig.~\ref{band2}(b), in which the two regimes near the $\Gamma$- and $M$- points host strongest gap functions with opposite signs.

+Combining the results shown in Fig.~\ref{dop} (e) and Fig.~\ref{band2} (b), it becomes evident that in pressurized La$_4$Ni$_3$O$_{10}$, whether the $\gamma$-pocket or the $\alpha_1$-pocket vanishes or not, as long as they remain close to the Fermi level, the obtained gap function always takes the $s^{\pm}$ pattern, in which the two regimes near the $\Gamma$- and the $M$-points host strongest pairing gap with opposite signs.

 {\bf Conclusion:} Adopting the TB model fitted from the DFT band structure, we have studied the pairing mechanism and pairing symmetry of pressurized La$_4$Ni$_3$O$_{10}$ by the RPA approach.
 Our results provide the $s^{\pm}$-wave pairing driven by spin fluctuations, with a $T_c$ obviously lower than that of pressurized La$_3$Ni$_2$O$_{7}$.
 The gap amplitude is dominantly distributed at the bottom regime of the non-bonding $d_{z^2}$ band and the top regime of the bonding $d_{z^2}$ band.
 These two regimes are connected by the nesting vector $\mathbf{Q}_1\approx (\pi,\pi)$, leading to the opposite signs between the gap functions within the two regimes.
 The real-space pairing pattern is dominated by the interlayer pairing between the $d_{z^2}$ orbitals.
-At large electron doping, the pairing symmetry changes to the $d_{xy}$-wave pairing due to the changed nesting vectors.